 Myles Hollander Distinguished Lectureship

-FSU Announces Dr. Trevor Hastie as the 2022 Myles Hollander Distinguished Lecturer
+FSU Announces Dr. Susan Murphy from Harvard as our 2021 Myles Hollander Distinguished Lecturer

 The Myles Hollander Distinguished Lectureship is sponsored by:

 The annual Myles Hollander Distinguished Lectureship recognizes an internationally renowned leader and pioneering researcher in statistics who has made a sustained impact on the field, and the lectures feature topics spanning the breadth of statistics.

 Professor Emeritus Myles Hollander joined the FSU Department of Statistics in 1965 upon completion of his M.S. and Ph.D. in Statistics at Stanford University after earning his B.S. in Mathematics from Carnegie Institute of Technology.
 He made substantial and enduring research contributions to nonparametric statistics, reliability theory, survival analysis, biostatistics and probability theory, among other areas.
 Hollander co-authored textbooks on nonparametric statistics, biostatistics, and introductory statistics.

 Hollander is Fellow of the American Statistical Association, Fellow of the Institute of Mathematical Statistics and an Elected Member of the International Statistical Institute.
 He served as editor of the Journal of the American Statistical Association, Theory and Methods (1994-1996) after being editor-elect (1993-1994).
 In 2003, the American Statistical Association recognized him with the Gottfried E. Noether Senior Scholar Award for his excellence in theory, methodology, and applications in nonparametric statistics.